takelwerk/takelage-doc/doc/getting_started/helloworld.md

 At this point you might ask: Why don't we run the tau command "create a minimal project" outside of the container?
 If we entered the container afterwards these errors would be gone.
 That is true.

-Now, if you run the next command outside of the container then _maybe_ it will work on your machine.
+Now, if you run the next command outside of the container then _maybe_ it works on your machine.
 It works on my machine.
 But if you run the next command in the takelage shell then it works on your machine.

 Let's create a new takelage packer project for docker images with the name "helloworld":